Icon of the Seas vs Adventure of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Icon of the Seas has 29 different dining options like Chops Grille, Sorrento's Pizza, and Izumi in the Park.
+The Icon of the Seas has 29 different dining options like Empire Supper Club, El Loco Fresh, and Izumi in the Park.
 Of those options, 14 are complementary, or included with your cruise fare.
 The other 15 options have an additional fee.

 The Adventure of the Seas has 16 fewer dining venues.
-Some of its popular venues are Johnny Rockets, Giovanni's Table, and Chops Grille.
+Some of its popular venues are Windjammer, Cafe Promenade, and Johnny Rockets.
 8 of these restaurants are complementary and the other 5 have an additional fee.

 If you like having a variety of places to eat, the Icon of the Seas might be a better choice.
 It has more than double the amount of dining options than the Adventure of the Seas.